vincoss/gnu.licensing/src/Gnu.Licensing.DevResources/Readme.txt

 allow 5 license activation per on purchased license, possible allow configuration that on the product register license send more info about device (easier to manage|unregister the license)
 	see the device info sample
+	if show attributes then user can see AppId on device then know what device use particular activation

 ## Enable SSL on localhost|help
 dotnet dev-certs https --help